mkubera/bc_computing_stash/assessments/social_media_literacy.md

 ## Use of social media is safe and responsible (3e)

-Make sure you understand how to use the forums (and other social media) safely: https://carleton.ca/its/2016/social-media-safety/
+Make sure you understand how to use the forums (and other social media platforms) safely: https://carleton.ca/its/2016/social-media-safety/
 And responsibly: https://sdvirtualschools.com/how-to-use-social-media-responsibly/

 ## Customize social media (incl. privacy and security settings) (3f)

 On Moodle you can customize your personal settings.
 Top right corner of the screen > click on your avatar/name > choose Preferences.

+Discussing the Issue (on your chosen social media platform), you will have to find and adjust the settings yourself.

 # Topics